 Environmental Permitting and Compliance for Electric Power

-From Prevention of Significant Deterioration (PSD) permitting challenges to specific national and regional regulatory programs focused directly upon the fossil-fueled electric power industry (e.g., Clean Air Interstate Rule, Clean Air Mercury Rule), power generation facilities face daunting regulatory hurdles.
+From Prevention of Significant Deterioration (PSD) permitting challenges to specific national and regional regulatory programs focused directly upon the fossil-fueled electric power industry (e.g., Cross-State Air Pollution Rule, Clean Air Mercury Rule), power generation facilities face daunting regulatory hurdles.
 Trinity has assisted clients with nearly 500 power-related projects, offering an array of services, such as federal air permitting, due diligence environmental investigations, regulatory and environmental compliance management, and environmental regulations training.
 Learn more about Trinity's services for the electric power industry including integrated environmental support for new project development.

 Jay Hudson, P.E., Manager

 Environmental Regulatory Round Up

 Energy & Air Quality Regulation Under the Trump Administration: